Welcome to the Podiatry Arena forums

 Martin Bryant

-Martin John Bryant (born 7 May 1967) is an Australian mass murderer[1] who shot and killed 35 people and injured 23 others in the Port Arthur massacre between 28 and 29 April 1996.[2]
-He is serving 35 life sentences plus 1,652 years without the possibility of parole at Risdon Prison in Hobart.
+Martin John Bryant (born 7 May 1967) is an Australian mass murderer[1] who shot and killed 35 people and injured 23 others in the Port Arthur massacre on 28 and 29 April 1996.[2]
+He is currently serving 35 life sentences, and 1,652 years without the possibility of parole, at Risdon Prison in Hobart, Tasmania.

 1. ^ "Witnesses recall horror of Martin Bryant's mass shooting in Tasmania".
 ABC News.
 Port Arthur.
 11 April 2016.
 Retrieved 16 February 2020.